Rohan-1405/dailypractice/day2.md

 # Task 1

-## Hosting
+## Hosting and setup Xampp

 Studied the fundamentals of web hosting including local and live servers.
 Learned how XAMPP works as a local server environment using Apache and MySQL.
 Also understood the structure and requirements for installing WordPress.

-## WordPress Overview

-I learned that WordPress is a CMS used to create websites easily using themes and plugins.

-## WordPress.org vs WordPress.com

-I understood that WordPress.org is self-hosted and gives full control, while WordPress.com is hosted and has some limitations.
+## Understanding Hosting Concepts

+Learned the difference between local hosting and live hosting.
+Understood how a server delivers web content and how XAMPP simulates a real server using Apache and

 ---